neoionet/netty-allocator/README.md

 ## 📦 How to use

 ### Maven
-Add the following dependency to your `pom.xml`:
+Add the following dependencies to your `pom.xml`:

 ```xml
     <dependencies>